Academic guide

 ECE assigns each student staff and faculty members to assist them with course planning, career questions, and general academic advice.
 While you are encouraged to build staff and faculty relationships throughout the department, college, and university, you also have assignments within ECE to assist you.

-Your academic advisor is a full time staff member that is here to assist you with curriculum questions, course questions, study abroad opportunities, or anything else pertaining to your academics.
-Your ECE academic advisor is assigned to you once you have declared your ECE major and is with you through the duration of your academic career in the department.
-The undergraduate advising office is located in Hamerschlag Hall 1116.- Your faculty advisor is an ECE faculty member that is assigned to you for the duration of your sophomore year (in addition to your academic advisor).
-Your faculty advisor is a person that can help you decide what areas within ECE are related to your interests, help you with choosing courses, and help you plan a course timeline within ECE.
-You are emailed information about your faculty advisor in the late spring semester of your freshman year after you have declared your ECE major.
+Your academic advisor is a full-time staff member here to assist you with curriculum questions, course questions, study abroad opportunities, or anything else pertaining to your academics.
+Your ECE academic advisor is assigned to you once you have declared your ECE major and stays with you through the duration of your academic career in the department.
+The undergraduate advising office is located in Hamerschlag Hall 1116.- Your faculty advisor is an ECE faculty member assigned to you for the duration of your sophomore year (in addition to your academic advisor).
+Your faculty advisor can help you decide what areas within ECE are related to your interests, choose courses, and plan a course timeline within ECE.
+You are emailed information about your faculty advisor late in the spring semester of your freshman year after you have declared your ECE major.
 Your faculty advisor information is listed in SIO.

 Sample Curriculum

-You can view the ECE BS 4-year curriculum by going to the Undergraduate Catalog, or by viewing a sample curriculum.Stellic Academic Audit
+You can view the ECE BS four-year curriculum by going to the Undergraduate Catalog or by viewing a sample curriculum.Stellic Academic Audit

 The academic audit is a powerful tool to help you stay on track for graduation.
-As of 2018, CMU has adopted a new audit/schedule planning tool named "Stellic".
-You can access Stellic by visiting your SIO>Course Schedule and clicking the link under "Stellic Degree Audit Application".
+As of 2018, CMU has adopted a new audit/schedule planning tool named "Stellic."
+You can access Stellic by visiting SIO > Course Schedule and clicking the link under "Stellic Degree Audit Application."

 Frequently Asked Questions

-Below is a list of frequently asked questions for ECE students.
+Below is a list of frequently asked questions by ECE students.
 You can scroll through the page, or click on a question in the list below to be directed to that question directly.

 What courses count for the math/science elective requirement?